xw88-1933202/UW-CSE163-Project/README.md

 Dataset Link: https://www.kaggle.com/datasets/thedevastator/insurance-claim-analysis-demographic-and-health

 Q1 code instruction: To reproduce the result we get in Q1, all you need to do is to upload the dataset and run the predict_insurance_claim.py.
+In the console you will see some warnings, such as "deprecated in NumPy 1.20".
+These are just problems with the packages, and they have no effect on our results.